greenelab/iscb-diversity-manuscript/content/response-to-reviewers.md

 > p.
 9, Figure 4: The same point can be made here as for Figure 2.
 It would be nice to see a statistical analysis and a p-value or two to justify claims beyond appealing to figures.

-During revision, we have added overall statistics overall statistics for gender comparison between authors and iscb honorees.
+During revision, we have added overall statistics for gender comparison between authors and iscb honorees.
 Please see discussion at <https://github.com/greenelab/iscb-diversity-manuscript/issues/56>

 > p.
 9, Figure 4: The term "other categories" is used but these are never really defined (see previous point).
 It would be good to do so, perhaps even in a supplement.

-In the revised version of the manuscript, we spefidied which regions category O contains in the caption of this figure.
+In the revised version of the manuscript, we specified which regions category O contains in the caption of this figure.
 Please see discussion at <https://github.com/greenelab/iscb-diversity-manuscript/issues/57>.

 ## Review 4